 Heartworm Disease in Dogs and Cats

-Heartworm disease affects dogs and less commonly cats throughout the entire United States and throughout many places in the world.
-Heartworm disease is mosquito driven and thrives in warm and temperate climates.
+Heartworm disease affects dogs and, less commonly, cats throughout the entire continental United States and many other areas throughout the world.
+Heartworm disease is mosquito-driven and thrives in warm and temperate climates.
 While originally existing mostly in southern and south-eastern portions of the country, it is believed that cases now originate in all 49 contiguous states.
-In the following article, we will discuss heartworm disease in dogs and cats as well as the testing and treatment options available.
+In the following article, we will discuss heartworm disease in dogs and cats and the testing and treatment options available.

-Heartworms are worms that live in your dog’s pulmonary arteries and heart although migrant heartworms can also be found in other places including the eyes and under the skin.
-Transmission occurs through a mosquito who bites an infected dog, taking a blood meal.
-Inside the mosquito, the microfilariae (baby heartworms), become infectious larvae.
-The next time a mosquito bites a dog, the larvae are passed to the dog and continue developing under the skin.
+Heartworms are worms that live in your dog’s pulmonary arteries and heart, although migrant heartworms can also be found in other places, including the eyes and under the skin.
+Transmission occurs through a mosquito that bites an infected dog.
+The microfilariae (baby heartworms) develop into infectious larvae inside the mosquito.
+The next time a mosquito bites a dog, the larvae are passed to the dog and continue growing under the skin.
 Over the next 2-3 months, the larvae begin migrating from under the skin and into the circulatory system.
-By the moment they reach your dog’s pulmonary arteries they have become L5 Larvae and by 5-7 months mature, adult, heartworms.
+By the moment they reach your dog’s pulmonary arteries, they have become L5 Larvae and by 5-7 months mature, adult, heartworms.

-Heartworms damage a dog’s pulmonary arteries through direct contact and resulting inflammation.
+Heartworms damage a dog’s pulmonary arteries through direct contact and resulting in inflammation.
 Over time, this inflammation can lead to enlargement of the heart, congestive heart failure, and pulmonary hypertension (high blood pressure).
-In addition, they can cause damage to the valves in the heart and arteries and in high worm burdens, can cause a condition caused caval syndrome which is rapidly fatal.
+Additionally, they can damage the valves in the heart and arteries and, in high worm burdens, can cause a condition called caval syndrome, which is rapidly fatal.